 Customize htop Display

-- F2: Access the setup menu to customize meters, color schemes, and column layouts.
-Changes save automatically to
+Press F2 to open the setup menu where you can customize meters, color schemes, and column layouts.
+All changes save automatically to ~/.config/htop/htoprc and persist across sessions.
+Common customizations include:

 The htop setup menu for customizing display options: